cs-uob/COMSM0085/exercises/part2/src/css/framework.md

 This line, which is often (but not always) good practice to include in a HTML5 page anyway, tells a mobile browser (or a device pretending to be one) to adopt sensible defaults including larger fonts depending on the pixel density and no horizontal scrollbars.
 You can read more about this [on MDN](https://developer.mozilla.org/en-US/docs/Web/HTML/Viewport_meta_tag).

-On [the milligram documentation page](https://milligram.io/#typography) you can read more about the elements that milligram styles for you, and how you can customise this (e.g. buttons).
+On [the milligram documentation page](https://milligram.io/#typography) you can read more about the elements that Milligram styles for you, and how you can customise this (e.g. buttons).

-Have a look in your browser's developer tools at how milligram styles the page: select an element in the _Elements_ tab (or right-click it and choose _Inspect_), then look at the styles that appear in the _Styles_ area.
-How does milligram set the following?
+Have a look in your browser's developer tools at how Milligram styles the page: select an element in the _Elements_ tab (or right-click it and choose _Inspect_), then look at the styles that appear in the _Styles_ area.
+How does Milligram set the following?

   - Size of heading fonts
   - Form fields take up the full width of the container